-The fair value of the Group's investment property as at 5 May 2023 was approximately HK\$6,965,000 (31 December 2022: HK\$6,965,000).
-The fair value performed by independent professional valuers.
+The fair value of the Group's investment property as at 5 May 2023, being the date of disposal of Win Everest holdings Limited and its subsidiaries ("WEHL Group"), was approximately HK\$6,965,000.

-The fair value of the investment properties has been determined by a valuation carried out by BMI Appraisals Limited, an independent professional valuer not connected with the Group.
+The fair value of the investment property was determined by a valuation carried out by BMI Appraisals Limited, an independent qualified professional valuer not connected with the Group.
 BMI Appraisals Limited is an international professional firm providing a wide range of spectrum of professional valuation and consultancy services.
+BMI Appraisals Limited has appropriate qualifications and recent experience in the valuation of similar properties in the relevant locations.